 Agriculture is the largest draw on water, consuming 70 percent of all freshwater resources (WWF).
 So for large agri-businesses such as Olam, water security is also a business imperative.
 Fortunately, agriculture and the food supply chain also has the greatest potential to make meaningful adjustments in water management practices.

 As a resource, water is incredibly challenging to measure, monitor or mediate.
 By the very nature of its sources of supply, water cannot be neatly ring-fenced along administrative or geographical boundaries and everyone is vested in it – with interconnected and often competing interests.

-Although many smallholder crops are naturally rain fed such as cocoa and cotton, others such as rice and sugar are renowned for water consumption either because they are thirsty or because water is used liberally in production methods.
+Although many smallholder crops are naturally rain fed such as cocoa and cotton, others such as rice, are renowned for water consumption either because they are thirsty or because water is used liberally in production methods.
 And with weather impacts bringing much drier weather in certain areas, the rain fed crops require extra moisture.

 Precision irrigation through cutting edge technology helps us to minimise water use across our own operations.
 In our almond orchards in the USA and Australia, technology helps us monitor plant health and needs in real-time, enabling optimum irrigation efficiency.
 This technology has helped to reduce water use by up to 10% while maximising growth rate and maintaining non-stress conditions for the tree.

 The sensor hardware installed in the field with data analysis and algorithms predicts exact irrigation requirements across the farm, up to 5 days in advance.
 Instead of having to wait to see water stress impacting the tree, we can irrigate at the first sign of stress, thus protecting the tree and improving water efficiency.